Stockport Sunday School

-The Stockport Sunday School is a Sunday school in Stockport, Cheshire, England.
+The Stockport Sunday School is a Sunday school in Stockport, Greater Manchester, England.
 Founded in 1784, it had become the largest Sunday school in the world by 1859.
 The original school was situated on London Square, Wellington Street, Stockport, behind the town hall.
 Before the days of universal education, children would be employed in the cotton and hatting industry from a very early age, Sunday Schools provided the one source of Education available before the passing of the Elementary Education Act 1870 (33 & 34 Vict. c.
 75).

 The school still exists today on Nangreave Rd in Heaviley, though it is far reduced in size.